ONTARIO CSA FARM DIRECTORY

 - How exactly does their CSA work?

-- Where do you pick up the produce and at what time?
+- Where do you pick up the produce?

 (This could be near work, near home or on the farm directly - some farmers may offer choices of pick-up locations and accomodate you if they can)

 - Can you visit the farm throughout the season?

 (Farmers should have no objection to you visiting the farm, however they will probably request that you call ahead to ensure they know to be available at that time.
 Be aware of any farmer who refuses any farm visits at all - they should have nothing to hide.)